 NELM also has publishing holdings include the archives of David Philip Publisher (Pty.)
 Ltd. and various other publishers.
 In addition, it holds press clippings files on over 5700 writers and literary topics, and these files are continually updated.

-The new NELM website will be available later in 2017.
-So at the time of writing (Feb 17) it is not possible to provide an indication of what kinds of information will be available for project preparation.
+The new NELM website will be available hopefully in 2018.
+At the time of writing it is not possible to provide an indication of what kinds of information will be available for project preparation.
 However, the new building is functional and hands-on research on the collections can be carried out.